maxutility2011/ezLiveStreaming/README.md

 # Quickstart

 All the microservices in ezLiveStreaming run in docker and can be built, created and launched with docker-compose in a few steps as follows.
-Through out this document, you may see terms like *live job*, *live channel* and "live stream*.
-They all roughly mean the same thing hence are used interchangeably.
+Through out this document, you will see terms like *live job*, *live channel* and *live stream* which are used interchangeably.

 ## Prerequisites: